Houseboating 101

 Marine Radio practices

 It’s always a good idea to have a marine radio on Lake Mead.
-Most houseboats have radios built in, but many captains don’t set a routine monitoring time slot.
-Since it is possible to receive emergency phone calls via marine radio, it’s good practice to leave the radio ON at a certain time every day AND MONITOR so you can be reached in case of emergency.
+Most houseboats have radios built in, but many captains don’t set a routine time slot to monitor the radio.
+Since it is possible to receive emergency phone calls via marine radio, it’s good practice to leave the radio ON at a certain time every day AND MONITOR the radioi so you can be reached in case of emergency.
 Many chose between 7pm and 9pm to monitor channel 16 since the odds are good that someone will be on the houseboat during this time for dinner, etc. Just inform relatives and friends to call you during that time slot in case of emergency.
 Emergency "Shore to Ship" calls can be arranged by calling the emergency Lake Mead dispatch.
 Remember this is only for emergencies.
 There are 3 things land callers must know to reach your boat by phone in case of emergency.

 1. The time slot you will be monitoring the marine radio (i.e. 7-9pm).